VisLab/EEG-Blinks/README.md

 independent components that are not eye-related.
 Kay Robbins of UTSA maintains BLINKER.

 ### Releases
-1.0.1  Implemented combine by subject and date for determining max distributions
+1.0.1  Implemented combine-by-subject and date for determining max distributions

+### Support
+This research was sponsored by the Army Research Laboratory and was
+accomplished under Cooperative Agreement Number W911NF-10-2-0022.
+The views and conclusions contained in this document are those of
+the authors and should not be interpreted as representing the official
+policies, either expressed or implied, of the Army Research Laboratory
+or the U.S. Government.
+The U.S. Government is authorized to reproduce
+and distribute reprints for Government purposes notwithstanding any
+copyright notation herein.